 Students who intercalate do not pay fees for the period.
 Applications should be made at least three months in advance (form available from the PGR Office), and be supported by your supervisors.
-Further periods of intercalation/interruption have to be approved by the University's Director of Research Degree Programmes.
+Further periods of intercalation/interruption have to be approved by the University's Academic Director of Research Degree Programmes.

 Please note that for ESRC funded students, intercalations/interruptions will not be granted retrospectively under any circumstances.